 Students come to the study of biography and memoir from many different backgrounds.
 Some have undergraduate academic backgrounds in English, history, or other analytic fields with an emphasis on writing.
 Some wish to supplement their existing writing credentials, whether as published writers, M.F.A.s, or aspiring memoirists whose writing so far has been largely personal, with rigorous training in archival research and interview techniques.
 Some work part-time and desire training in a burgeoning genre and lucrative publishing market in order to diversify their intellectual activities.
 All in all, the biography and memoir program is open to all students hungry for the skills necessary to write compelling memoirs or tackle full-scale biographies.

 The M.A. program is a 30-credit program, and how quickly students complete it depends on their chosen course load.
 For example, full-time students taking 9 credits (three courses) or more per semester can finish in a year and a half to two years; part-time students taking 6 credits (two courses) per semester will finish in two and half years.
 We do not require students to be full time, but you must be registered or on a leave of absence each semester

 Information on Graduate Center tuition and fees can be found here.

-Students at The Graduate Center also participate in many student groups and advocacy organizations, and the institution schedules a vast number of panels and lectures involving faculty and students from varied academic programs as well as other universities in the area.
+Students at The Graduate Center participate in many student groups and advocacy organizations, and the institution schedules a vast number of panels and lectures involving faculty and students from varied academic programs as well as other universities in the area.